 I took a personal day for a doctor’s appointment last Friday and as I was preparing for the day I hit that slump of “What should I plan for this sub… who knows if it’s going to be a music person or not… Ugh!”
 I find it really hard to plan for someone who might have NO musical training.
 A couple years ago I came back from my day away from school and found that the substitute had done the Limbo song/game over and over again… for 7 hours.
 Every grade from K-5 did the limbo song for their entire class period.
 Ugh!

 How do I plan a fun and musical activity for my students when their substitute teacher may not want to do anything musical at all?
-Here are a couple ideas that I’m still working on, but wanted to share.
-Please PLEASE email me with ideas or worksheets that you love, ideas to pursue, or how you might change or modify to make things easier.
+I still haven’t completely figured out that conundrum, but here are a couple ideas that I’m still working on, but wanted to share.
+Leave a message in the comments section below with worksheets that you love, ideas to pursue, or thoughts on how you might change or modify my suggestions to make things easier.
 This is still a huge work in progress!

 #1 Composition Worksheets

 “Have students fill out the paper composition worksheets.
 This should take 10-20 minutes (or maybe more).
 Students need to use the notes provided to create rhythm patterns in the space provided.
 If they get done early have them turn the sheet over and compose on the back.
 If they need help have them find someone in their instrument family to help them.
 Sheets should be turned in to you at the end of the composition time.
 If there is extra time at the end have them watch a portion of “STOMP Out Loud” on DVD.”